Scott Rains: Career

 After completing his doctoral studies, Rains was director of university ministry at Benedictine University in Lisle, Illinois.
-From 2004 to 2005 he was a Resident Scholar at the Center for Cultural Studies at the University of California at Santa Cruz, developing the concept of "inclusive travel."
+From 2004 to 2005 he was a Resident Scholar at the Center for Cultural Studies at the University of California, Santa Cruz, developing the concept of "inclusive travel."
 He was a speaker at the International Conference on Universal Design in Rio de Janeiro in 2004, and gave a seminar on universal design in tourism at the event.

 He was a consultant to South African tourism officials in anticipation of the 2010 FIFA World Cup, and spoke on the topic of inclusive tourism at conferences around the world.
 Rains also wrote about disaster planning and disabled people, about theme parks, and about "aging in place" as a feature of universal design.
 He was a fellow of the Community Technology Foundation of California, and a lifetime honorary member of the European Network for Accessible Tourism (ENAT).
 In 2010 he was named a Fellow at the Bookshare Initiative of Benetech.